 Disruptions in the credit markets may materially impact the cost and availability of debt to finance real estate acquisitions, which is a key component of our acquisition strategy.
-Although credit markets have stabilized since the recession that occurred from 2007 to 2009, future limited availability of financing could result in a further reduction of suitable investment opportunities and create a competitive advantage for other entities that have greater financial resources than we do.
-All of the above factors could result in delays in the investment of the proceeds from our initial public offering.
+A limited availability of financing in the future could reduce suitable investment opportunities and create a competitive advantage for other entities that have greater financial resources than we do.
+All of the above factors could result in delays in the investment of the proceeds from our offering.
 Further, as a result of their greater financial resources, our competitors may have more flexibility than we do in their ability to offer reduced room rates at properties.
 This could put pressure on our ability to maintain or raise rates and could adversely affect our ability to attract or retain customers.
 As a result, our financial condition, results of operations, cash flow, ability to satisfy our debt service obligations and ability to pay distributions to our stockholders may be adversely affected.